close

 Urgent action is needed to protect children from climate change.

-Your support will help World Vision protect children's lives today and empower them for tomorrow.
+Your support will help World Vision ensure children are protected today and empowered for tomorrow.

 Stories of how climate change affects children's lives